vargovargo/professional/vargoCV.md

 >>*Weather Risk and Sustainable Urban Infrastructure* National Science Foundation Sustainability Research Network
 PI: Tracey Holloway
-The study will explore unanswered questions pertaining to the science of urban sustainability, primarily be assessing the adaptive capacity of urban physical and administrative infrasture to cope with increasing extreme events resulting from global climate change.
+The study will explore unanswered questions pertaining to the science of urban sustainability, primarily be assessing the adaptive capacity of urban physical and administrative infrastructure to cope with increasing extreme events resulting from global climate change.
 Role: research scientist

 >###In Preparation###